-Cognitive-Theoretic Model of the Universe (CTMU™) – is a self-simulation theory of reality developed in the mid-1980’s by Christopher Michael Langan.
-Some of the basic principles are discussed on this page, but will be better understood in the context of the complete theory.
+The Cognitive-Theoretic Model of the Universe (CTMU™) is a theory of reality as a self-simulation developed in the mid-1980’s by Christopher Michael Langan.
+Some of the basic principles are discussed on this page, but will be better understood in the context of the full presentation.

 Reality Principle – The real universe contains all and only that which is real.
 The reality concept is analytically self-contained; if there were something outside reality that were real enough to affect or influence reality, it would be inside reality, and this contradiction invalidates any supposition of an external reality (up to observational or theoretical relevance).

 Syndiffeonesis – The expression and/or existence of any difference relation entails a common medium and syntax.
 Reality is a relation, and every relation is a syndiffeonic relation exhibiting syndiffeonesis or “difference-in-sameness”.
 Therefore, reality is a syndiffeonic relation.
 Syndiffeonesis implies that any assertion to the effect that two things are different implies that they are reductively the same; if their difference is real, then they both reduce to a common reality and are to that extent similar.
 Syndiffeonesis, the most general of all reductive principles, forms the basis of a new view of the relational structure of reality.